Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 4. Click the relevant property.

-If the listing is a multi-unit, manage this feature via the main unit to apply the setting to all sub-units.
+For a multi-unit, manage this feature via the main unit to apply the setting to all sub-units.
 Alternatively, configure the settings for a specific sub-unit.
 Click the main unit or the specific sub-unit.

 5. In the left-side menu, select Task templates.

-6. Click Create task template.
+6. Click Create a task template.

 • Accounting users (only): Adding an expense helps you manage your Accounting folio by linking an expense to the task.